adil-adysh/plan-flow/.github/instructions/scheduler_service.instructions.md

         slot_pool: list[TimeSlot],
         max_per_day: int
     ) -> Optional[TaskOccurrence]:
-        """Generate the next recurrence occurrence for this task."""
+        """Generate the next recurrence occurrence for this task.

+        If the task includes a valid `pinned_time`, return an occurrence for that time.
+If the pinned time is invalid or missing, use recurrence rules and calendar logic to select the next slot.
+        """

     def reschedule_retry(
         self,